Monotone comparative statics for submodular functions, with an application to aggregated deferred acceptance: Monotone comparative statics

-where $r=\bar{q}-q$ is the quantity vector which is {\em not} chosen.
 Note that the optimal value of $r$ in~\eqref{def-cbar} corresponds to $r(p,\bar{q})$ in~\eqref{def-r}.
 As explained in the introduction, we are aiming at showing that $r(p,\bar{q})$ is monotone with respect to $\bar q$.
 Formally, this leads us to investigate $\partial r(p,\bar{q}) / \partial \bar{q}$.
 In order to study this quantity, it is useful to note that $r$ is the gradient with respect to $\bar q$ of a certain potential function.
-Indeed, assuming smoothness, we have
+Indeed, assuming smoothness, we have by the envelope theorem that $\partial \bar{c} / \partial p $ coincides with the optimal $q$ in~\eqref{def-cbar}, and thus